A Hygienists’ Overview of Halitosis and Taste Alteration

 “I can’t taste sweets as much as before.”

 My patients have made these comments throughout my years as a dental hygienist.
-Halitosis and taste alteration remain major concerns for patients who are experiencing them, as well as for clinicians trying to find a solution.
-Halitosis can also affect people’s social experiences, confidence, and relationships.
+Halitosis and taste alteration remain major concerns for patients who experience them, as well as for clinicians seeking solutions.
+Beyond the clinical concern, halitosis can also affect people’s social experiences, confidence, and relationships.

-Many factors may contribute to halitosis and taste alteration, such as diet, gastrointestinal diseases, acid reflux, digestive complications, medications, xerostomia, systemic health, and oral hygiene.
-Lack of oral hygiene remains one of the most important factors associated with halitosis and taste alteration.1
+Many factors may contribute to halitosis and taste alteration, including diet, gastrointestinal diseases, acid reflux, digestive complications, medications, xerostomia, systemic health, and oral hygiene.
+Lack of oral hygiene remains one of the most significant factors associated with halitosis and taste alteration.1

 Halitosis

 Halitosis is defined as an unpleasant odor that may or may not originate from the oral cavity.
-Studies have suggested that as much as 50% of the population may suffer from oral malodor, with the majority of cases being due to a lack of oral hygiene.1 Consequently, periodontal disease, active decay, and tongue biofilm coating may contribute to halitosis.
-Additionally, other conditions and medications that directly and indirectly affect oral health may lead to halitosis as well.1-4
+Studies suggest that up to 50% of the population may suffer from oral malodor, with the majority of cases due to poor oral hygiene.1 Periodontal disease, active decay, and tongue biofilm coating may also contribute to halitosis.
+Additionally, other conditions and medications that directly and indirectly affect oral health may lead to halitosis.1-4

-The morphology of the dorsal surface of the tongue is ideal for harboring bacteria.5,6 The large surface area of the tongue, along with papillary structures, favors the accumulation of oral debris.
-Bacteria metabolize the debris, creating volatile sulfur compounds that contribute to halitosis.5 Morita and Wang found a strong positive correlation between patients with heavy tongue coating and halitosis.7
+The large surface area and papillary structures of the dorsal surface make its morphology ideal for harboring bacteria and favoring the accumulation of oral debris.5,6 The bacteria then metabolize the debris, creating volatile sulfur compounds that contribute to halitosis.5 Morita and Wang found a strong positive correlation between patients with heavy tongue coating and halitosis.7

-Olfaction detects halitosis due to the breakdown of sulfuric and non-sulfuric amino acids in gram-negative anaerobe bacterial plaque and biofilm that are part of the red complex such as P. gingivalis, P. intermedia, F. nucleatum, T. denticola, and V. alcalescens.
-The presence of these bacteria in high concentrations is a hallmark of periodontal disease.1,3,4
+Halitosis is perceived through olfaction and is caused by the breakdown of sulfuric and non-sulfuric amino acids by gram-negative anaerobes within plaque and biofilm.
+These bacteria include species belonging to the red complex, such as P. gingivalis, P. intermedia, F. nucleatum, T. denticola, and V. alcalescens.
+High concentrations of these bacteria are a hallmark of periodontal disease.1,3,4

-Moreover, periodontitis is a chronic inflammation of oral tissue that is preceded by untreated gingivitis due to bacterial involvement.
-The abundance of gram-negative anaerobe bacteria can trigger the inflammatory process, which in turn will cause bleeding on probing (BOP).
-Often, BOP indicates the presence of biofilm rich in red complex bacteria.8
+Moreover, periodontitis, a chronic inflammation of oral tissues, is preceded by untreated gingivitis typically driven by bacterial involvement.
+The abundance of gram-negative anaerobic bacteria can trigger an inflammatory response, which often manifests as bleeding on probing (BOP), indicating a biofilm rich in red complex bacteria.8

-Studies have shown that tongue coating, in addition to oral bacteria count, is significantly associated with a higher incidence of halitosis.
-Although some studies show a positive relationship between probing depths and halitosis in periodontally involved patients, there are not enough studies to support this hypothesis.
-As a result, tongue coating still has the strongest correlation.5
+Studies have shown that tongue coating and oral bacteria count are significantly associated with a higher incidence of halitosis.
+Although a positive relationship between probing depths and halitosis has been suggested in periodontally involved patients, current research provides only limited support for this hypothesis, leaving tongue coating with the strongest correlation.5

 Taste Alteration

-As eating is one of life’s pleasures, taste disturbance can lead to disappointment in enjoying food.
-Impaired appetite and decreased food intake may result, which could lead to inadequate nutrition.
-Multiple factors, such as changes in tongue papillae density and papillary alterations, xerostomia, and quality of saliva, affect taste perception.1,9,10
+Taste disturbance can significantly diminish the enjoyment of food.
+Consequently, impaired appetite and decreased food intake may result, potentially leading to inadequate nutrition.
+Multiple factors, including changes in tongue papillae density and morphology, xerostomia, and saliva quality, influence taste perception.1,9,10

-The four types of tongue papillae include filiform, fungiform, circumvallate, and foliate.
-Fungiform papillae contain the largest amount of taste buds (approximately 1,600) compared to foliate (several hundred) and circumvallate (approximately 250).
-In contrast, filiform papillae don’t contain taste buds.11
+The four types of tongue papillae are the filiform, fungiform, circumvallate, and foliate.
+Fungiform papillae contain the largest number of taste buds (approximately 1,600), compared with foliate (several hundred) and circumvallate (approximately 250).
+Filiform papillae, in contrast, do not contain taste buds.11

-Aging can lead to alterations of taste buds, which may cause taste impairment.
-Additionally, with age, the amount of fungiform papillae decreases while there is an increase in filiform papillae.
-Alterations and changes in papillae density, along with reduced salivary production, often contribute to alterations in taste perception.1,9
+Aging can lead to taste bud alteration and subsequent taste impairment.
+Additionally, aging is associated with a decrease in the number of fungiform papillae and a concurrent increase in filiform papillae.
+These changes in papillae density, coupled with reduced salivary production, often contribute to taste alteration.1,9

 In Closing

-Although there is no positive correlation between halitosis and taste alteration, it is suggested that good oral hygiene and regular oral care may help with these concerns.10
+Although no positive correlation exists between halitosis and taste alteration, optimal oral hygiene and regular oral care are suggested as beneficial for both concerns.10

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.